Skip to content

 We spoke to CG Spectrum graduate Felix Swahn about his powerful artistic style, his award-winning short film Being a Dog, which featured at 50 film festivals worldwide and won 12 prizes.

-Since Felix graduated from the Advanced 2D Animation Course he has launched an impressive career as a 2D animator and filmmaker.
+Since Felix graduated from the 2D Animation Specialization Course he has launched an impressive career as a 2D animator and filmmaker.
 He takes us through his process of creating Being a Dog (for which he received a Draft Selection award in the 2021 Rookie Awards) and how he uses film to express the human condition.
 Let's delve into the fascinating rabbit hole of Felix's imagination!

 Why did you choose CG Spectrum above other courses?